racheliver/search-swapi-api/README.md

     ```
 2. Open `http://localhost:5173` in your browser to view the application.

+## Deployment
+The application is also deployed on Netlify.
+You can view it [here](https://enchanting-kringle-60fe64.netlify.app/).

 ## Features
 - **Search Functionality**: Allows users to search for Star Wars characters, planets, films, species, starships, and vehicles.
 Results are displayed with highlighted query terms.
 - **Dynamic Header**: Includes a Star Wars-themed header with a rotating image carousel.